Hugh OSWALD Short

 Born June 1883 Derbyshire and died in 1969 at Gillham’s Farm, Lynchmere, West Sussex

-John Lankester Parker, close friend and Chief Test pilot for 27 years and later a Company director of Shorts and Harland Ltd of Belfast wrote...
+John Lankester Parker, Chief Test pilot for 27 years and Company director…

 “The contribution made by Oswald to the technical side of aviation is, I think, far greater than is generally realised and in my view he has never received the rightful tribute for his imaginative and practical work.

 Oswald, personally, sponsored the use of aluminium alloy for the primary structure of aircraft years before the material was accepted as ‘airworthy’.